Why and how actuaries have betrayed all Canadians

 “Board members must be collegial, representative and make a collective commitment to understand and fairly balance stakeholder interests.”

 Mr. Ambaschtsheer would be ideal as a member of a CPP Board of Governors, joining representative contributors and pensioners like you and me.
 When asked if he was interested in being a member, he refused, saying “I am just a humble financial economist”.
 It should be very disturbing to Canadians when a top pension expert, who has written 82 pages on the need for a Board of Governors, refuses to become a member of a CPP Board of Governors, citing inadequate qualifications.
-If the CPP did create a representative board, other pension funds, his source of income, would eventually become less necessary.
+If the CPP did create a representative board, other pension funds, which are his source of income, would become less necessary.

 One million seniors have died earlier than they should